Biology runs continuously.

 Cytostatic and cytotoxic responses look identical at 72 hours.
 Continuous imaging resolves the kinetic difference - when the arrest began, how far it progressed, whether it recovered.

-From the first well
+From the first well to the last frame.

 Keystone™ integrates incubation, fluid handling, imaging,